zuozhenggh/learning-library/data-management-library/autonomous-database/shared/data-catalog/dcat-adb-integrate/harvest-metadata-os/harvest-metadata-os.md

     ![](./images/harvest-job-completed.png " ")

-10. The harvest job name tab is displayed.
+9. The harvest job name tab is displayed.
 On the **Jobs** tab, you can track the status of your job and view the job details.
-The **Logical data entities harvested** field shows **13** as the number of logical entities that were harvested using the filename pattern that you assigned to this Object Storage asset.
-This number represents the number of sub-folders under the **`moviestream_landing`** and **`moviestream_gold`** root buckets.
-There are **37** corresponding files under the sub-folders under the root buckets.
+The **Logical data entities harvested** field shows **1** as the number of logical entities that were harvested using the filename pattern that you assigned to this Object Storage asset.
+This number represents the number of sub-folders under the **`moviestream_sandbox`** root bucket.
+There is **1** corresponding file under the sub-folder under the root bucket.

     ![](./images/job-details.png " ")